Hands belong to great-grandson Don Schapira.

 Powered by Calgary Jewish Federation

-The Here to Tell: Faces of Holocaust Survivors exhibit will be at the Art Gallery of Alberta in Edmonton from November 28, 2024 to February 9, 2025.
+The Here to Tell: Faces of Holocaust Survivors exhibit is at the Art Gallery of Alberta in Edmonton now through to February 9, 2025.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.